Zi-Jian-Gao/Stabilizing-Zero-Shot-Prediction-ZAF/README.md

 ## Citation
 If you found our work useful for your research, please cite our work:

-@inproceedings{
+If you found our work useful for your research, please cite our work:

-gao2024stabilizing,
+    @inproceedings{gao2024stabilizing,
       title={Stabilizing Zero-Shot Prediction: A Novel Antidote to Forgetting in Continual Vision-Language Tasks}, author={Zijian Gao and Xingxing Zhang and Kele Xu and Xinjun Mao and Huaimin Wang}, booktitle={The Thirty-eighth Annual Conference on Neural Information Processing Systems}, year={2024}
     }